addisonj/ff-2019-smoth-operator/pres.md

 - At low load, we get roughly 6 msgs/hour
 - In an hour, only ~25% of readers will have a message to process, the rest will be idle <!-- .element: class="fragment" data-fragment-index="1" -->
-- At this rate, it will take ~4 hours for all readers to get a message to process <!-- .element: class="fragment" data-fragment-index="2" -->
-- Since we assign watermarks after our reader, earlier watermarks are discarded <!-- .element: class="fragment" data-fragment-index="3" -->
+- Since we assign watermarks after our reader, earlier watermarks are discarded <!-- .element: class="fragment" data-fragment-index="2" -->

 ----
 ### Dealing with idle streams